AlbertPWilliams/TwitterLike/README.md

   - User 2: un: albert pw: password
   - User 3: un: ava pw: password
 7. I deployed the application to PWS, but had issues.
 These issues seem to be common & may require me to use older versions of Tomcat & Grails.
-8. A unit test for Status (using Mocks) (This is flaky & needs more work)
+8. A unit test for Status, testing against the Status constraints (uses Spock, Mocks) (This is flaky & needs more work)
 9. A unit test for the REST LocationService (This is flaky & needs more work)
 10. TODO Externalise strings into .properties, I started to do this.
 11. TODO Better logging (log4j).
 I started to look at this also.
 12. TODO Better frontend (using twitter bootstrap for styling).
 13. TODO I was thinking of trying to use OpenAuth.
+14. TODO More Unit testing & Stubs & Mocks.

 **My immediate focus will be finding out the issues with deploying successfully on PWS.**